How Often Should You Revisit Your Data Governance Maturity Assessments?

 How do I get a Data Governance Maturity Assessment?

 There are multiple different maturity assessments available.
-As with all things Data Governance I prefer a simple approach and you can download a very quick and easy Data Governance Health check questionnaire for free here.
 If a more detailed assessment suits the culture of your organisation better, I recommend you look at the freely available maturity assessment published by Stanford University.
 Sadly, they recently removed their assessment from their website, but Alex Leigh has created an excel spreadsheet version that you can download from his website.

 It is only after you have gone through the analysis outlined above that you will be in a position to estimate how long implementing Data Governance is going to take in your organisation.
 Now clearly the timescales are going to vary.
 This doesn’t mean that you won’t be able to deliver some quick wins during this period, but it will take a reasonable amount of time and effort before your Data Governance Framework starts to deliver value on a regular basis.